 My name is Rasheed I am 23.
-I am currently the Communications and Engagement intern in the Mayor’s Office.
 My friends would describe me as funny, a typical Scorpio and loving.

 I enjoy creative writing, song writing, story writing and I like to play the piano.
 I am passionate about the arts and advocacy work.
 I enjoy walking, going to the theatre when I can, eating in nice restaurants with friends and family.